privateprep/coding-space-website/src/pages/school-programs/seasonal-programs.md

       * Discover and define their personal passions
       * Make new friends near and far
   - type: headerAndMarkDownBlock
-    mediaPosition: right
+    mediaPosition: left
-    textColor: "#264548"
+    textColor: "#faf6ee"
     textAlign: center
-    bgColor: "#faf6ee"
+    bgColor: "#264548"
     heading: What to Expect
     mdContent: >-
       **What’s Class Like?**

-      **Whether your child is joining us in one of our coding spaces or from the comfort of their couch, our classes combine project-based coding and challenges with opportunities to take a break from the screen to laugh, learn, and explore.
-Here’s what your child can expect from our seasonal classes:**
+      Whether your child is joining us in one of our coding spaces or from the comfort of their couch, our classes combine project-based coding and challenges with opportunities to take a break from the screen to laugh, learn, and explore.
+Here’s what your child can expect from our seasonal classes:
   - type: styledChecks
     bgColor: "#9de2dd"
     fgColor: "#faf6ee"